Bristol Science Cafe on the MV Balmoral

 We have a great venue - the MV Balmoral, Princes Wharf, Bristol BS1 4RN.
 The ship is open from 7pm and we start at 7.45.
 There is no charge, but we ask for a donation to help support the venue.
 There is a bar, and volunteers will show you around the ship if you come in good time.
 No booking necessary, so it’s first come first served!

-Science cafes from January
+Science cafes in 2026

-TBA
+March: TBA

 Keep in touch with our newsletter